rahulb03/MugShot-Studio/backend/Api-docs.md

 # MugShot Studio API Documentation & Postman Testing Guide

-This guide provides step-by-step instructions on how to test the Authentication endpoints using Postman.
+This guide provides step-by-step instructions on how to test the Authentication and Profile Management endpoints using Postman.

 **Base URL:** `http://localhost:8000` (assuming default local setup)